Data Sources and Methodology

 • Tefft et al (2008)

-The dashboard typology most closely resembles those presented in IFPRI (2015) and HLPE (2017) in its methods, which both made use of a core set of indicators to group countries into categories (food system types).
+The FSD typology most closely resembles typologies presented by IFPRI in 2015 and HLPE in 2017 in its methods, which both made use of a core set of indicators to group countries into categories (food system types).
 This method was preferred over non-empirical methods, which may be more subjective and more difficult to operationalize.
 IFRI (2015) separated countries into types using quantiles, while HLPE (2017) separated countries based on data values that were above or below the median values.
 More robust, data-driven methods are available for building typologies, including cluster analysis and latent variable modeling.
-These approaches were tested by the dashboard team but were found to be limited by sample size and skewed distributions with extreme outliers.
-The dashboard typology utilizes quintiles to categorize countries, similar to IFPRI (2015), as described below.
+These approaches were tested by the FSD team but were found to be limited by sample size and skewed distributions with extreme outliers.
+The FSD typology utilizes quintiles to categorize countries, similar to IFPRI (2015), as described below.

-Prioritization of the specific indicators to include in the typology were based on the following criteria: 1) the group of indicators chosen should reflect the different components of the food system, as put forth in the conceptual framework; 2) the literature should support the indicators’ association with food system patterns and transitions; and 3) indicators should have high coverage among countries included in the dashboard.
+Prioritization of the specific indicators to include in the typology was based on the following criteria: 1) the group of indicators chosen should reflect the different components of the food system, as put forth in the conceptual framework; 2) the literature should support the indicators’ association with food system patterns and transitions; and 3) indicators should have high coverage among countries included in the FSD.

 Based on these criteria the following four typology indicators were used: